catalinadumitruu/ATM-Machine/README.md

 ![GitHub Logo](/usecaseDiagram.jpg)

-  As it can be seen a client can *login, deposit money, check the available amount of money* or *pull cash out of the account*.
+  As it can be seen a client can *login, deposit money, check the available amount of money* or *pull cash out of the account and logout*.
 These were the basic functionalities I wanted to implement.

   After this I started developing a short **Class Diagram** which allowed me to get a bigger picture of the project structure: